 - Withdrawal symptoms, discontinuation syndrome, seizures

 You may have already noticed that many of the above side effects are health concerns those with diabetes are actually trying to avoid.
-This particular drug just speeds up the likelihood that one may get the side effects much sooner.
+This particular drug tends to speed up the likelihood that one may experience the side effects much sooner.
 To make matters worse any improvement that one may experience from Lyrica® is usually short-lived and often wears off after a year or so.

 Natural Solutions for Diabetic Leg and Foot Pain (Peripheral Neuropathy)